reynhout/chrx/README.md

   - **2.0.8** (20160102): add CHRX_NO_REBOOT env var for use with https://github.com/MattDevo/scripts
 - **2.1** (20160103): add "-p PACKAGE" option to install additional packages
   - **2.1.1** (20160120): update URL for GalliumOS coreimage; make sure util pkgs are added
+  - **2.1.2** (20160130): add parsing for "-r nightly" (GalliumOS only, installs nightly build); log chrx command line for debugging; add first user to groups more quietly